 3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs/Wk (3 Hrs.
-Lecture) 15 wks This course builds on the foundation established in CPT 235 and provides the student with a more in-depth knowledge of the TCP/IP networking protocol, firewalls, security tools, and various computer security techniques.
-This class is NOT a course in hacking to the extent that encourages illegal intrusion into other systems.
+Lecture) 15 wks This course establishes a strong foundation in securing networks and working with many security tools.
+Students will utilize firewalls, security tools, and various computer security techniques.
 The class enforces legal and security concepts to help computer professionals and enthusiasts prevent such occurrences.
-Several networking operating systems will be used, including Microsoft Windows and Linux.
+Several networking operating systems will be discussed.
 Students will enhance their knowledge and familiarity with these network operating systems, more advanced computer networking concepts, and security issues that surround these topics.
-Students will also experiment with various system services. such as Telnet.
-FTP and HTTP servers.
+Students will also experiment with various system services while utilizing network analysis tools.
 In addition, students will research computer security topics and practice gained knowledge in a controlled environment.
 De-mystifying the "hacking" world and providing a comfort with securing the popular network operating systems are the primary goals of this course.
-Prerequisite CPT 235.
+Prerequisite: CPT 235.